PESD/akbash/akjob/README.md

 The first argument, after "akjobd", is the action the command should perform.
 Example: ```python manage.py akjobd stop```
 #### stop, start, restart
 Stop, start, or restart the akjobd daemon.
 The options -pd / --piddir, and -pn / --pidname may be used to specify the pid file to use.
+The option -ld / --logdir my be used to set the directory where log files are stored.
 #### reloadfixture
 Clears out the DayOfMonth, DayofWeek, and Months tables then reloads them.
 This is useful if you accidently insert extra data into these tables or accidently delete needed records.
 #### joblist